survivejs/react-book/manuscript/05_react_and_flux.md

 ### Implementing a Wrapper for `localStorage`

 To keep things simple and manageable, we can implement a little wrapper for `storage`.
 It will wrap all of these complexities.
 The API expects strings.

 As objects are convenient, we'll use `JSON.parse` and `JSON.stringify` for serialization.

-It could be a good idea to use a library such as [localForage](https://github.com/mozilla/localForage) to hide all the complexity.
-You could even integrate it behind this little interface of ours.
 We need just `storage.get(k)` and `storage.set(k, v)` as seen in the implementation below:

 **app/libs/storage.js**